MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 |                      | Subnet address range | 10.40.0.0/24         |

-## Verify the creation of VNets and Subnets
+## Task 5: Verify the creation of VNets and Subnets

 1. On the Azure Portal home page, select **All resources**.